Other less common types of non-small cell lung cancer are: pleomorphic, carcinoid tumor, salivary gland carcinoma, and

 Signs of non-small cell lung cancer include a cough that doesn't go away and shortness of breath.

-Sometimes lung cancer does not cause any symptoms and is found during a chest x-ray done for another condition.
-Symptoms may be caused by lung cancer or by other conditions.
-Check with your doctor if you have any of the following problems:
+Sometimes lung cancer does not cause any signs or symptoms.
+It may be found during a chest x-ray done for another condition.
+Signs and symptoms may be caused by lung cancer or by other conditions.
+Check with your doctor if you have any of the following:

 - A cough that doesn't go away or gets worse over time.